jschild01/Capstone/src/tests/NOTES.md

 ### 1. TextProcessor

 This class is responsible for preprocessing text data.
-It removes unnecessary characters, punctuation, stopwords, and more.
-The class also includes methods to filter out invalid sentences that do not have a subject or verb.
+It removes unnecessary characters, URLs, tags, and more.
+It provides the user the option to lowercase the text, remove punctuation and stopwords, lemmatize, and filter out invalid sentences that do not have a subject or verb.
+Testing showed the optimal preprocessing was to set each of those to False.

 #### Methods:
 - `__init__()`: Initializes the `WordNetLemmatizer`, stop words, and the `spaCy` NLP pipeline.